Clean-up process for Single Page Checks

 The Single Page Check tables in Siteimprove Quality Assurance and Siteimprove Accessibility show the pages that have been inserted as single URLs to be crawled.
 After they have been crawled, they will be checked for errors and issues.

-These page URLs will remain in the Single Page Check tables for a minimum of 30 days.
+These page URLs will remain in the Single Page Check tables for a minimum of 30 days as a security measure.

 How does the clean-up impact Siteimprove customers?

-The clean-up of Single Page Checks can lead to a lower amount of pages presented in Siteimprove, because "Single page check" pages returning an unsuccessful HTTP status won't be included in the page listings anymore.
-The page count can differ from previous page counts, and customers might see a difference in errors and issues which in turn can lead to changes in DCI Scores.
+The clean-up of Single Page Checks can lead to a lower amount of pages presented in Siteimprove, because "Single page check" pages returning an unsuccessful HTTP status will no longer be included in the page lists.
+The page count can differ from previous page counts, and customers might see a difference in errors and issues which in turn can lead to changes in DCI® Scores.

-We will start the clean-up process on November 13, 2019.
-Customers might see changes in page counts and DCI Scores following their next crawl on or after November 13, 2019.
+This was implemented in November 13, 2019.
+Customers might notice a change in page counts and DCI Scores after November 13, 2019.

 Please contact Siteimprove Technical support if you have any questions regarding this.